antarctica/metadata-library/README.md

 ## Implementation

-This library is implemented in Python and consists of a set of classes to generate XML metadata and data records from a configuration object (Python dict), or to generate such an object from an XML record.
+This library is implemented in Python and consists of a set of classes to generate XML metadata records from a configuration object (Python dict), or to generate such an object from an XML record.

 Each [Supported Standard](#supported-standards) is implemented as a module under `bas_metadata_library.standards`.
 Each [Supported Profile](#supported-profiles) is implemented as modules under their respective standard.